The Natural History Museum Los Angeles has a Dinosaur Hall, fossil pit, and meteorite collection!

 4. The 14,000 square foot Dinosaur Hall has 20 dinosaur skeletons and 300 fossils.

-See the oldest known dinosaur footprint in California, and hold dinosaur eggs.
+See the oldest known dinosaur footprint in California!
+You can also hold dinosaur eggs.

-5. Check out this American Mastodon skeleton that went extinct 11,000 years ago.
+5. Check out an American Mastodon skeleton that went extinct 11,000 years ago.

-6. The skeletons of Allodesmus are suspended from the ceiling, and swam through a submerged California 15 million years ago.
+6. See Allodesmus skeletons suspended from the ceiling, that swam through a submerged California 15 million years ago!

 7. Check out the beautiful African and North American Diorama Halls with lions, giraffes and elephants.